-\subsection{Environments}
+Below we briefly analyze the limitations of F2A2.
+We ensured the Markov property of the policy through the enrichment of the observation space, avoiding the use of non-Markovian and history-dependent policy classes.
+Although this approach facilitates theoretical analysis and engineering implementation, the resulting \textit{vast belief space} and \textit{infinite hierarchy of belief} render the Markov policy class intractable in more complex problems, further constraining its generality.
+We shed light on the limitations that affect this policy class concerning crucial factors such as the error of the approximated information state and the infinite hierarchy belief representation capabilities in Appendix~\ref{sec:limit-appendix}.
+Careful consideration of these factors is essential to enhance the tractability and generality of the Markovian policy within the enriched observation space.

+\acks{This work was supported in part by the National Key Research and Development Program of China (No. 2020AAA0107400), STCSM (22QB1402100), NSFC (No. 12071145), Shenzhen Science and Technology Program (JCYJ20210324120011032), Postdoctoral Science Foundation of China (2022M723039), a grant from China Academy of LVT, and a grant from Shenzhen Institute of Artificial Intelligence and Robotics for Society.}

+\section{Environments}

-\paragraph{Cooperative Treasure Collection.} The cooperative environment in Figure~\ref{fig:ccv} involves 8 total agents, 6 of which are "treasure hunters" and 2 of which are "treasure bank", which each correspond to a different color of treasure.
-The role of the hunters is to collect the treasure of any color, which re-spawn randomly upon being collected (with a total of 6), and then "deposit" the treasure into the correctly colored "bank".
-The role of each bank is to simply gather as much treasure as possible from the hunters.
-All agents are able to see each others' positions with respect to their own.
-Hunters receive a global reward for the successful collection of treasure and all agents receive a global reward for the depositing of treasure.
+\paragraph{Cooperative Treasure Collection.} The cooperative environment in Figure~\ref{fig:ccv} involves $8$ total agents, $6$ of which are ”treasure hunters” and 2 of which are “treasure banks”, which each correspond to a different color of treasure.
+The role of the hunters is to collect the treasure of any color, which re-spawn randomly upon being collected (with a total of 6), and then “deposit” the treasure into the correctly colored “bank”.
+The role of each bank is to gather as much treasure as possible from the hunters simply.
+All agents can see each others’ positions concerning their own.
+Hunters receive a global cost for the successful collection of treasure, and all agents receive a global cost for the depositing of treasure.
 Hunters are additionally penalized for colliding with each other.
-As such, the task contains a mixture of shared and individual rewards.
+As such, the task contains a mixture of shared and individual costs.